jedgroev/SGWebsite/_posts/2018-04-17-event-PI-workshop-Mateusz.markdown

 ---
-title: The PI data workshop Data Stewardship, Research Data Management by Mateusz
+title: The PI data workshop Data Stewardship, Research Data Management by Marc
-text:  The PI data workshop Data Stewardship, Research Data Management
+text:  A proposal for enhanced RDM and data analysis at SILS and IBED
 location: B0.203
 link: https://github.com/ScienceParkStudyGroup/studyGroup/issues/27
 date: 2018-04-17